 - Use Google Slides, Google Sheets or Google Docs to encourage collaboration.
 Students can plan their gardens, track watering and growth, and share what they have learned!

 - Digital Camera (on a device or with an actual camera) to document the process

-- Movie Making tools (suggestions - Adobe Spark Video (TeachersFirst review) or Biteable (TeachersFirst review) or whatever technology is available) to present the process.
+- Movie Making tools (suggestions - Adobe Creative Cloud Express Video Maker (TeachersFirst review) or Biteable (TeachersFirst review) or whatever technology is available) to present the process.

 - Books!!
 Scour the nonfiction section of the school or public library and bring in as many resources about planting a garden as possible.
 The more pictures, the better!
 Try and find a Plant Encyclopedia!
 Students can look through the books to find the same information presented on the Gardener’s Supply Company website and the Epic Books.

 - This website has a list of print resources for students looking to start a garden.
 Map it out on graph paper.
 Students can practice area and perimeter skills as they plan out their gardens.

 - Ask garden stores or online stores for seed catalogs.
 Students can cut out pictures of plants and arrange them in draft gardens or use the pictures for final projects.

 - There are a number of grant programs that provide seeds to schools for free.
 They may not fit the students’ vision of the garden, but it is a start.